Jean Richardson, Brolly Ball

 - Must be a U.S. citizen or have legal resident status.
 (Payment for the fellowship will require a valid Social Security number to be provided at the time of the fellowship award disbursement.)

-- Immediate families, board or committee members, and employees of the Utah Division of Arts and Museums are not eligible.
+- Immediate families, board or committee members, and employees of the Utah Division of Arts & Museums are not eligible.

 *Fellowship recipients are responsible for all applicable federal taxes.
 We urge that you keep all receipts and other appropriate records for tax filing purposes.
 Please consult a tax accountant with questions; we unfortunately cannot advise on tax matters.